Marbled Japanese Pumpkin Bread

 7. Add the remaining 1 tablespoon of water to thin out the hojicha mixture.
 Set aside.

-8. Into a large bowl, add ¼ cup of granulated sugar, ¼ cup of brown sugar, ½ cup of oil, 1 tablespoon of rice vinegar, ¼ cup of yogurt, 1 ¼ cup of pumpkin puree, and ¼ cup of maple syrup.
+8. Into a large bowl, add ¼ cup of granulated sugar, ¼ cup of brown sugar, ½ cup of oil, 1 tablespoon of rice vinegar, ¼ cup of yogurt, 1 ¼ cup of kabocha puree, and ¼ cup of maple syrup.
 Whisk together until well incorporated.

 9. Add the dry ingredients into the wet ingredients, and reserve the medium bowl.